pymodbus-dev/pymodbus/doc/source/library/pymodbus.client.rst

 Client device calls.
 --------------------

-Pymodbus makes a all standard modbus requests/responses available as simple calls.
+Pymodbus makes all standard modbus requests/responses available as simple calls.

-All calls are available as synchronous and asynchronous (asyncio based).

 Using Modbus<transport>Client.register() custom messagees can be added to pymodbus, and handled automatically.